quicwg/base-drafts/draft-ietf-quic-tls.md

 packets even where the TLS versions offered do not include TLS 1.3.

-The secrets used for protecting Initial packets do not change during the connection, even after receiving a Retry.
+The secrets used for protecting Initial packets do not change during the connection, even though the destination connection ID in client Initial packets changes after receiving a Retry.
 A server that sends a Retry therefore needs to either remember the original connection ID and Initial protection keys or save the original connection ID in the Retry token.